Igor-Ponso/nuxt-marie-draw/README.md

 npm run generate
 ```

 The GitHub Actions workflow already performs these steps and uploads `.output/public` as the Pages artifact.
-If deploying manually, publish the contents of `.output/public/` to your hosting provider.
+If deploying manually, publish the contents of `.output/public/` (instead of `dist/`) to your hosting provider.